Minthos/Sendario/Source/subparcollider/ideas.md

 Procgen

-Generate the basic heightmap of the planet, refine it on demand Pick a sea level
+Generate the basic heightmap of the planet, refine it on demand no, don't generate a heightmap. instead generate only vertices for the local minima and maxima as little data as possible at first, add more detail only when needed Pick a sea level
 Rainfall comes from the sea, preferentially deposits on mountains Hot weather gives more rain, cold weather retains the rain as snow and ice